Hoka Clifton 10 vs 9 | Which Is Better In 2026?

 Durability

-With any Hoka shoe, you know you are getting quality materials with a design meant to LAST.
-I have tested the Clifton 9 for over 100 miles now, and the Clifton 10 at 60 miles.
-Overall, you are easily GETTING your money’s worth.
+With any Hoka shoe, you know you are getting quality materials with a design meant to last.
+I have tested the Clifton 9 for over 100 miles now, and the Clifton 10 at 80 miles.
+Overall, you are easily getting your money’s worth.

 Both the Clifton 10 and Clifton 9 feature similar outsole designs with strategically placed rubber in high-wear areas and exposed foam in others.
-This design helps reduce weight while still providing adequate traction.
+This design helps reduce weight while still providing adequate traction and increasing longevity.

-The generous amount of extra cushioning in the Clifton 10 was specifically designed to address durability concerns, however at the end of the day the cushioning can easily bottom out no matter how robust it is.
+The generous amount of extra cushioning in the Clifton 10 was specifically designed to address durability concerns, they engineered the outsole to be much more stiff, but become softer as it gets to the midsole for cushion.

 Overall, both models have really good durability which has been time-tested during our objective scoring process.